-Department of Public Health
+Latest News from the Department of Public Health

-At UT, the graduate public health programs prepare students to be competent, future public health leaders.
-Our MPH program has been accredited since 1969, making it the first nationally accredited program outside a School of Public Health.
-We also formed Tennessee’s first Academic Health Department, with the purpose of bridging knowledge and improving health.
+Our public health programs prepare students to be competent, future public health leaders.
+Our Master of Public Health (MPH) program has been accredited since 1969, making it the first nationally accredited program outside a school of public health.
+We also formed Tennessee’s first academic health department, with the purpose of bridging knowledge and improving health.

 Our programs are distinguished by the practical experience students gain through community-based class projects, volunteering opportunities, and well-matched applied practice experiences.

 The department has a very limited number of Graduate Teaching Assistantships each year.
 Visit our assistantship page for application information.

 How to Change your Undergraduate Major to Public Health